DataRaptor/moonbytes-kubernetes-workflow/README.md

 # ⚫ moonbytes-gargantuan

-## Notice: This documentation is a little hold and should be updated soon.
+## Notice: This documentation is a little old and should be updated soon.

 ## Overview